-On the other hand, focusing on the e-commerce user experience is beneficial for both end users and online retailers.
+On the other hand, focusing on e-commerce user experience is beneficial for both end-users and online retailers.
 Only those who understand the preferences and behaviors of their target audience will succeed.
 Here are some basic e-commerce UX design elements which will increase your website visibility and profitability.

 Key Elements of E-Commerce UX Design

 A key element of e-commerce UX design is a mobile-first design.
 Since most of your target audience will visit your e-commerce site at least once from a mobile device it is absolutely essential that you provide the best possible mobile user experience.
 End of story.
 Period!

 You are asking your potential consumers to share something very private and important to them, their credit card info, and in many cases their home address.
 And your customers are aware of the rising number of cyberattacks.
 Unpleasant purchase experiences and the news of data breaches they read about daily have made them rightfully cautions.
 So, before they buy from you, they will want to check how trustworthy you really are.

 In 2019 e-commerce user experience design has to include key security features.
 Customers who share their financial information will expect a secure site they can trust.
 So here is what you need to do:

 - Install an SSL Certificate – Not only do search engines consider having an SSL Certificate to be a ranking signal; it also instills immediate trust in your website visitors.
 Google marks sites with an SSL certificate with a green padlock and the “secure” label.
 On the other hand, sites with HTTP are labeled as “not secure.”